 IR sensor: This sensor receives infrared (IR) commands from the remote control.
 It is important to ensure that the sensor is not blocked.
-AVR 3650/AVR 365 only: If covering the IR sensor is unavoidable (such as when the receiver is installed inside of a cabinet), connect an optional infrared receiver to the Remote IR In connector on the AVR's rear panel.
+If covering the IR sensor is unavoidable (such as when the receiver is installed inside of a cabinet), connect an optional infrared receiver to the Remote IR In connector on the AVR's rear panel.